Concentration Blocks

 Complementary Political Studies courses include POL366 Western Political Philosophy II, POL325 Political Parties & Elections, POL474 American Political Thought II, and POL336 Political Communication.

-Students complete General Education (GE) requirements in their freshmen and sophomore semesters.
-For junior and senior semesters, they take 6 courses of marketing courses, and 6 courses from the communication major.
-The third block of classes is a combination of the two chosen areas plus a unique capstone and a Strategic Marketing/Communication internship in their senior year.
+Students complete their General Education (GE) requirements during their freshman and sophomore semesters.
+For junior and senior semesters, they take six marketing courses and six courses from the communication major.
+The third block of classes combines the two chosen areas with a unique capstone and a Strategic Marketing/Communication internship in the senior year.

 The 6 Communication Block Courses include: